LisaHJung/O4B/README.md

       exporters: [debug, otlp/jaeger]
 ```
 - Our configuration defines a pipeline for traces.
-- The traces sent from the app is received by the `otlp` receiver we defined in the configuration.
+- The traces sent from the app is received by the `otlp` receiver.
 - The `debug` exporter logs traces to the terminal where the Collector is running.
-- The `otlp/jaeger` exporter forwards the trace data to Jaeger.
+- The `otlp/jaeger` exporter forwards traces to Jaeger.

 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/cf2e0018-c332-4c92-9ebf-9e88f86d8f6b" />

-## Process telemetry data within the OTel Collector
+## Process traces using the OTel Collector

 **Switch to the [`post-processing`](https://github.com/LisaHJung/O4B/tree/post-processing) branch using your terminal**
 ```